joungh93/pyDrizzlePac/README.md

 # pyDrizzlePac
 (updated on 2020.
 06. 30.)

+## Description
+A Python package for automatically drizzling the raw data of the Hubble Space Telescope

 ## Prerequisites
 * You have to retrieve the HST raw images with ``*_flc.fits`` or ``*_flt.fits`` from [the Hubble MAST archive](http://archive.stsci.edu/hst/search.php).
 * The following Python modules should be installed.